 Dr. Kate Soules is an education researcher and curriculum developer specializing in religious literacy and teacher education.
 Her research examines the assessment and evaluation of religious literacy education, teacher professional learning about religion and the impacts of religious literacy for both students and educators.
 She is also interested in the representation of religion in young adult literature and the evolving definitions and conceptualizations of religious literacy.

 Dr. Soules is the co-founder and Executive Director of the Religion and Education Collaborative (REC), an interdisciplinary network of scholars and practitioners working at the intersections of religion and schooling.

 Dr. Soules consults as a researcher and curriculum specialist with organizations including the Aspen Institute’s Religion and Society Program, International Baccalaureate, the American Academy of Religion, Kaur Foundation, and others.
 She has developed and taught courses about religious literacy and religious liberty for students of all ages, from elementary school through adult professional development.

 She was a 2019-2020 recipient of the Religious Literacy Fellowship from the Foundation for Religious Literacy.
 In 2021, she received the Emerging Scholar Award from the Religious and Education Special Interest Group at the American Education Research Association.

-Soules, K. & Pagnoni, G. (Forthcoming Chapter).
+Soules, K. & Pagnoni, G. (Forthcoming).
 Understanding Educator Motivations for Participating in Religious Literacy Professional Development.
 In A. Bodles, E. Bellows, E.E.
 Saylor, S. An, & L.B.
 Buchanan (Eds), Religion, the First Amendment, and Public Schools.
 Information Age Publishing

 Russo, C. J., Soules, K., Newman, A., & Douglass, S. L. (2018).
 Private Religious Schools.
 In M. D. Waggoner & N. C. Walker (Eds.), The Oxford handbook of religion and American education.
 Oxford, UK: Oxford University Press.